Pelvic Floor Massage: Relaxation for Women and Men

 Step 2: Preparation – Warmth & Moisture

-Step 3: Internal Release (Arrival)
+Step 3: Internal Release (Arriving)

-Step 4: Explore and Release
+Step 4: Finding and Releasing Tension

 Step 5: Integration